yudhanataaa/Lab-Inventory-SQL-Database/README.md

 2. **Usage Tracking:** A fully joined log showing the date, item name, researcher name, quantity used, and the specific experimental purpose (e.g., "PCR amplification").
 3. **Resource Consumption:** Aggregates total material used grouped by category.

-## 🚀 How to Run
-This is a standard ANSI SQL script.
-You can run `lab_inventory.sql` on any SQL database engine such as **MySQL, PostgreSQL, or SQLite**, or test it online using platforms like [DB Fiddle](https://www.db-fiddle.com/).